wisq/wfalert/README.md

 * If the value is a string, it must match exactly (case insensitive).
 * If the value is a regular expression (regex), it must match.
-  * You can control paramaters like case-sensitivity via the [regex syntax](https://hexdocs.pm/elixir/Regex.html).
+  * You can control parameters like case-sensitivity via the [regex syntax](https://hexdocs.pm/elixir/Regex.html).
 * If the value is an atom (e.g. for `category`), it must match exactly.
 * If the value is a list, then each element of the list can be any of the above.
   * The value will be considered to match if the item matches **any** member of the list.